5 Star Continuing Education 5-star Customer Rated

 Reasons to Participate in the IRS Annual Filing Season Program

 The Annual Filing Season Program is a voluntary continuing education program for tax return preparers.
 Participation in the AFSP has proven to be quite beneficial for preparers who complete the program and receive the Annual Filing Season Program Record of Completion.
-By learning critical updates for the upcoming 2023 tax season, a tax preparer has the essential knowledge and information that give them an edge over non- AFSP participants.
+By learning critical updates for the upcoming 2024 tax season, a tax preparer has the essential knowledge and information that give them an edge over non- AFSP participants.

 The IRS permits anyone with a preparer tax id number (PTIN) to prepare tax returns for compensation, but will not allow all unenrolled PTIN holders to represent clients before the IRS.
 In order to talk to the IRS during the examination of a client's return an unenrolled tax return preparer must complete the 6-hour IRS Annual Federal Tax Refresher Course (AFTR), along with additional continuing education to receive an AFSP record of completion.

 Unlike other providers that force you to read from a small selection of stale courses, Fast Forward Academy makes the process of earning your AFSP Record of Completion easier and more enjoyable.
 With our expertly authored Annual Filing Season Program courses, you won’t have to read through countless publications or turn to Google to get answers.
-You can choose from 39 relevant courses covering a wide range of helpful topics.
+You can choose from over 35 relevant courses covering a wide range of helpful topics.
 With our easy-to-use CPE platform, you can easily track your progress and see your past course history.
 You can also see when your courses have been reported to the IRS or CTEC.

 Speak to the IRS